 Over the past several years I have had an increasing number of conversations with pastors and church leaders about the church’s inability to “reach” their local communities.
 Many local churches have come to the realization that they have lost the ability to “attract” people to church programs and events.
 They sense that something has changed, but they are unsure about the essence of the change and what ministry adjustments might be necessary.
-In most cases, the leaders have no “grid” or “framework” to rethink the form and function of the church.
-Therefore, they lean towards a solution that ultimately involves more of the same church growth principles and programming.
+In most cases, the leaders have no “grid” or framework to rethink the form and function of the church and it’s relationship to God’s mission.
+As a result, many churches lean towards a solution that ultimately involves more of the same church growth principles and programming.

-I have been studying and participating in this conversation for more than a decade.
-A few years ago I completed a doctoral project that was targeted on assisting churches in the development of a missional ecclesiology.
-The core of the training project included three major elements.
+I have been studying and participating in this conversation for more than two decades.
+Several years ago I completed a doctoral project that was targeted on assisting churches in the development of a missional ecclesiology.
+The core of the training project includes three major elements.

-The first piece of the training attempted to answer the question, “What is Missional Church?”
-During this portion of the training we examined the biblical, theological, and missiological underpinnings of the missional conversation.
+The first piece of the training attempts to answer the question, “What is Missional Church?”
+During this portion of the training we examine the biblical, theological, and missiological underpinnings of the missional conversation.
 We also conducted a brief survey of the history of missional church, along with exploring what others were saying on the topic.

-The second portion of the training focused on understanding the cultural shifts that have taken place in North America, and how those shifts have contributed to the marginalization of the church.
-This second element speaks to the question of “Why is the Missional Church conversation important?”
+The second portion of the training focuses on understanding the cultural shifts that have taken place in North America, and how those shifts have contributed to the marginalization of the church.
+This second element speaks to the question of “Why is the Missional Church conversation important” to the local church.

-The third element of the training dealt with missional practice, or the question, “How can an existing church cultivate a more missional posture?”
-In this final section of the training we focused on issues surrounding community engagement and transformation, as well as how to make incremental changes in a missional direction with resources such as prayer, time, staff, facilities, and finances.
+The third element of the training deals with missional practice, or the question, “How can an existing church cultivate a more missional posture?”
+In this final section of the training we focus on issues surrounding discipleship, evangelism, community engagement and transformation, as well as how to make incremental shifts in a missional direction with resources such as prayer, time, staff, facilities, and finances.

 If you have questions or would like to discuss what this might look like for your church, simply email me at firstname.lastname@example.org